Beat the Price Increases and Save Money on Electricity in 2026

 Documentation and Claim: The installer will provide you with all necessary documentation and submit it to the SEAI to claim your grant payment.

-How Much Does It Cost to Install Solar Panels?
+How Much Does It Cost for a Solar Panel Installation?

-You don't need planning permission for a solar panel installation.
-Since solar panels are a small addition to your property, they don’t come under the reasons why you would need to get planning permission.
+In most instances, you don't need planning permission for a residential solar panel installation.
+Because they are considered a minor addition to the property, they generally fall under exempted developments.

 How Can I Get a Solar Panel Installation Grant?